Threats to Water

 The root of the problem is the 1872 Mining Law, an archaic federal law that still governs hardrock mining on our public lands today.

-It allows mining corporations, foreign or domestic, to remove billions in gold, silver, copper, and other metals, from our public lands with no royalty payment to the public.
+It allows mining corporations to remove billions in gold, silver, copper, and other metals, from our public lands with no royalty payment to the public.
 All of the other resource extraction industries, including the coal, oil and gas industries, pay a federal royalty that contributes towards cleanup.

 Furthermore, the Bureau of Land Management/U.S. Forest Service/Environmental Protection Agency rules that pertain to hardrock mining are lax and riddled with exemptions.
 They need to be updated to close loopholes like the ones in the regulations that enforce the Clean Water Act.